knelasevero/home-server-infra/md/homeprivatenetwork.md

 * Some familiarity with networking, and its components (You will learn a bunch here as well).
 * Some familiarity with Linux networking (You will learn a bunch here as well).
 * Your Personal Machine
     * It can be a Windows or a Linux machine.
-Preferable if it is a Linux machine since during the course I will show inputs and outputs from a Linux machine.
+Preferable if it is a Linux machine since during the guide I will show inputs and outputs from a Linux machine.
 The distribution doesn't matter.
     * This machine needs to have a ethernet socket (CAT 6/CAT 4 - simple internet cable thingy).
 If your laptop does not have it, you can buy an ethernet to USB adapter.
 * A VLAN aware router/firewall.
 More specifically for our examples, a hardware appliance were we can install Pfsense.
 * A VLAN aware switch (smart switch).